henrikskog/trailss/README.md

 # Trailss

-Website for finding the carbon emmisions of trips.
+Website for finding the carbon emissions of trips.
 Made in the subject Software Project Engineering at UPV, the University of Valencia.

 Live demo: [here](https://trailss.vercel.app/)